Techwolf78/First-Test-Assignment/README.md

 ### ✨ Features

 - 🔹 **Individual Page Navigation**: Each button on the page leads to a distinct and separate individual page dropdown menu.
 - 🔹 **Checkbox Selection**: Users can select checkboxes corresponding to each page for tailored interactions.
+To make a permanent selection, users can double-click the checkbox.
 - 🔹 **Collapsible Dropdown**: A "Done" button is provided to collapse the dropdown menu for a cleaner interface.

 ### 🛠️ Tech Stack